enderandpeter/wpgithooks/README.md

 You can also provide a `cleanup.sh` in your uploads folder that is run at the end of the hooks, after themes and plugins have been removed.

 ## Linking to project
-You may find it useful to create soft links from the scripts to your project directory.
+You may find it useful to create soft links from the scripts to your project's hooks directory, whereas some files should be copied to your project's `.setup` directory.
 You can do so with the following:

 ### Windows
     mklink \path\to\wp-content\uploads\.git\hooks\get-wp-addons.php \path\to\wpgithooks\get-wp-addons.php